alimozdemir/messenger_app/README.md

 yarn start
 ```

+Open the browser and enter to http://localhost:4200

-You have to use minimum 6 character of user name.
-You just type the username and enter the messenger.
+You have to use minimum 6 character for the username.
+You just need to type the username and enter the messenger.

 # What is supported